yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 === TODO

-[ ] Spline sampling non-uniform
+[ ] Spline sampling interior in non grid pattern
 [ ] Confirm I can set values of the generated instances [ ] Remove self intersections
 [ ] Add noise to position
 [ ] Math Node.
 Should hide/not require some inputs when not needed.
 Like Abs [ ] Math Node.
-Should be easier to add a constant float/int/vector at least [ ] Support for Vector4/Color -> Read SubAttributes / MathNode / SetAttribute / Use in Debug if exists [ ] Test random colors for each node
+Should be easier to add a constant +float/+int/-vector at least [ ] Support for Vector4/Color -> Read SubAttributes / MathNode / SetAttribute / Use in Debug if exists [ ] Test random colors for each node
 [ ] Promote input pin to graph input